 A lot of our clients here at SpeeDetail Mobile Auto Detailing are aware that a clay bar treatment is good for your car's paint.
-What they usually don't know is, "What does a clay bar do?"
+What they usually ask is, "What does a clay bar do?"
 As you know, we love to educate and want to fill that information gap.
-The clay bar is another part of the decontamination process, which is vital in exterior car detailing.
-This step follows the decontamination wash and removes debris that is still stuck in the paint.
+The clay bar treatment is another part of the decontamination process, which is a vital step for all ceramic coating applications.
+This step comes after the decontamination wash and removes debris that is still stuck in the paint.

 The main culprits of clogging these pores are; paint overspray from body shops, brake dust from your car and others on the road, rail dust from trains and even pollution from living close to plants and factories.
 These contaminants cannot be removed from regular washing.
 Take a look at the graphic below to get a clear idea of what a clay bar treatment does.

 In our professional opinion, claying your car is one of a few x-factors in making your car shiny and standing out from the crowd.
 It is also a necessity to ensuring any type of paint protection lasts as long as it should.
 If you haven't used a clay bar on your car in a while, the paint will feel a little unsmooth and gritty when you rub your fingers across it, even after washing.
 After claying, the paint will be extremely smooth and even squeaky.
 Of course, this is what we want.
 To make detecting contaminants easier, grab a sandwich bag and put it over your hand before rubbing the car's paint.
 This will magnify the effect, making it easier to feel where the worst contamination is.